Machinery Safety & Compliance

 Under the

-WHS Regulation 2017 (NSW), Chapter 5 (Plant and Structures), every business that operates industrial machinery has a legal duty to ensure its plant is safe and compliant.
+model Work Health and Safety Act (adopted by NSW as the WHS Act 2011, and by most other states with their own enacted equivalent) and the supporting WHS Regulations and Codes of Practice, every business that operates machinery, plant and equipment has a legal duty to ensure it is safe and compliant.
 This is not optional, and the responsibility sits squarely with the business owner or managing director

 The Risk of Doing Nothing